google-home/smart-home-nodejs/README.md

 click Add/Import Project.
 1. Create a new project or import an existing Google Cloud project.
 1. Click 'Use Actions SDK'.
-1. Update the Action Package (action.json) with the URL where your project is hosted.
+1. Update the Action Package (action.json) with the URL where your project is hosted (don't forget to include /ha).
 1. Use the [gActions CLI](https://developers.google.com/actions/tools/gactions-cli)
 to run the command given with the 'action.json' file as your Action Package.
 1. Click Okay.